rachitMountBlueLearning/Rachit_IPL_Project/README.md

       * `matchesPerYear.json` : This file contains the solution to the 1st problem.
       * `winPerTeamPerYear.json` : This file contains the solution to the 2nd problem.
       * `extrasPerTeam.json` : This file contains the solution to the 3rd problem.
-      * `topNEconomicalBowlers` : This file contains the solution to the 4th problem.
+      * `topNEconomicalBowlers.json` : This file contains the solution to the 4th problem.
+    * `matchesPerYear.js` : This file contains the program to process the visualization for `matchesPerYear.json` data on a webpage.
+    * `winPerTeamPerYear.js` : This file contains the program to process the visualization for `winPerTeamPerYear.json` data on a webpage.
+    * `extrasPerTeam.js` : This file contains the program to process the visualization for `extrasPerTeam.json` data on a webpage.
+    * `topNEconomicalBowlers.js` : This file contains the program to process the visualization for `topNEconomicalBowlers.json` data on a webpage.
+    * `index.html` : This file contains code for the webpage for visualization of the results.
+    * `style.css` : This file contains style sheet for `index.html` webpage.
 * **`node_modules`** : This directory is used by NPM to store third party packages like `papaparse` and `fs`.
 It will appear once [step 7](#7-install-papaparse-and-fs-package) is performed.

 ## Modules Used